rkgIITBh/data-structures.github.io/Python/CODES/Queue/templates/qtemplates.html.md

 # Description of Template Files

 <strong>NOTE:</strong> The text describes all the template files for queue operations.
 This file would be accessible from the dropdown menu
-under link "Description" for Flask API pages when we execute the web application.
+"Templates" under the link "Description" for Flask API pages when we execute the web application.
 The basic structure of the template file is appears below with description.
 The description acquaints the reader with the organization of the template files used in the application.

 It consists of HTML-Jinja code along with description.
 To create actual template file:
 <ul>